 Parents/carers are required to make an application for a school place.
 Completed forms with supporting evidence are to be returned by the closing date as detailed in Section 6 (below).
-In order to process an application linked to allocation of a school place, only one of the following types of evidence within each category below will be required for submission with the application form: 11 □ Proof of Residency (copies of one of the following)
+In order to process an application linked to allocation of a school place, only one of the following types of evidence within each category below will be required for submission with the application form:

-□ Valid driving licence including paper licence

-□ Council tax bill (for the 2019/20 year)

-Recent child benefit / child tax credit notification, naming the child for whom the application has been made

-Utility bills (within the last three months)

-□ NHS Medical card

-Proof of Date of birth (copies of one of the following)

-□ Child's birth certificate

-□ NHS medical card

-□ Valid passport which displays your child date of birth
+- Proof of Residency (copies of one of the following) - Valid driving licence including paper licence - Council tax bill (for the 2021/22 year) - Recent child benefit / child tax credit notification, naming the child for whom the application has been made - Utility bills (within the last three months) - NHS Medical card - Proof of Date of birth (copies of one of the following) - Child's birth certificate - NHS medical card - Valid passport which displays your child date of birth https://citizenportal.blaenau-gwent.gov.uk/CitizenPortal/en

-All completed application forms are then to be returned to: The Education Transformation team,

-School Admissions.

-Floor 8.

-Anvil Court,

-Church Street,

-Abertillerv.

-NP13 1DB.

-Applications to the Council can also be made online via the following link: http://blaenaugwent.mycouncilservices.com/ .
-In making an online application applicants will receive immediate confirmation that their application has been submitted, then written confirmation of pupil placement will be sent on the offer date.
+Applications to the Council should be made online via the following link:

+In making an online application, applicants will receive immediate confirmation that their application has been submitted, then confirmation of pupil placement will be sent on the offer date.
 Alternatively, parents can request an application pack from the Admissions team on (01495) 355340 or via the following email address: schooladmissions@blaenau-gwent.gov.uk

 As previously outlined the faith and foundation schools within Blaenau Gwent have additional criteria linked to their independent status, which needs to be fulfilled in line with the child securing a place.
-Applications to non-maintained early year's education settings are dealt with directly by the settings concerned.
+Applications to non-maintained early year's education providers are dealt with directly by the providers concerned.

 Where a parent/ guardian or carer does not provide the relevant evidence, the application will be treated as incomplete until such time all supporting evidence is received.
 Consequently, should the supporting information be received after the closing date of the relevant admissions round, then this will render the application as a 'late' submission.
 If the information is not provided upon initial request, the Council will then attempt to chase the parent/ guardian or carer for the information a further three times only.

-In the case of a double allocation as a result of an administrative error occurring in the admission process, the Council would need to ensure that adequate places are available and follow the code and oversubscription criteria in order to meet the 1st preference requested.
+In the case of a double allocation as a result of an administrative error, the Council would need to ensure that adequate places are available and follow the School Admissions Code and oversubscription criteria, in order to meet the 1st preference requested.

-In instances where fraud is suspected, or accusations of fraudulent claims have been made, these will be investigated.
-Places may be withdrawn if it is 12 discovered that parents/ guardians or carers have knowingly provided false information in order to obtain the advantage of a particular school.
-Information provided within the application in respect of additional learning needs, will require further consultation with the Special Educational Needs (SEN) team.
+In instances where fraud is suspected, or accusations of fraudulent claims have been made, an investigation will take place.
+Places may be withdrawn if it is discovered that parents/ guardians or carers have knowingly provided false information in order to obtain the advantage of a particular school place.

+Information provided within the application in respect of additional learning needs, will require further consultation with the SEN team.
 This will ensure effective, suitable provision and placement in line with additional educational needs and/ or a successful transition for the pupil.

-5. Oversubscription Nursery, Primary and Secondary Criteria for the Normal Round of Admissions i) Children in Care
+5. Oversubscription Nursery, Primary and Secondary Criteria for the Normal Round of Admissions i) Children Looked After